 Best Shops For Buying A Dirndl In Vienna

 Dirndl Dresses.
-When you visit Vienna, don’t miss the opportunity to grab Central Europe’s most feminine garment.
+When you visit Vienna, grab Central Europe’s most feminine garment.
 Styles go from frumpy to classic, stylish, historic, retro, sexy, to superkitsch.
 Here is sound advice from an Austrian folkwear enthusiast holding the flag for dirndl and co. on British soil.

 What Makes A Dirndl?